Explore The Possibility To Upgrade Your House COMFORTABLY!

 Total Debt Servicing Ratio (TDSR) Framework

-Total Debt Servicing Ratio (TDSR) framework was introduced by MAS for all property loans granted by financial institutions to individuals.
+MAS introduced the Total Debt Servicing Ratio (TDSR) framework for all property loans granted by financial institutions to individuals.

 Total Debt Servicing Ratio (TDSR) = Monthly Total Debt Obligation / Gross Monthly Income x 100% ≤ 60%

 Financial institutions need to take into consideration borrowers’ other outstanding debt obligations when granting property loans.
-They will help strengthen credit underwriting practices by financial institutions and encourage financial prudence among borrowers.
+They will help strengthen credit underwriting practices by financial institutions and encourage fiscal prudence among borrowers.

-TDSR is currently set at 60% for a start to allow both the borrowers and financial institutions to familiarise themselves with the TDSR framework and its computation methodology.
-To further encouraging financial prudence, MAS will monitor and review the 60% threshold over time.
+Total Debt Servicing Ratio (TDSR) is currently set at 60% for a start to allow both the borrowers and financial institutions to familiarise themselves with the TDSR framework and its computation methodology.
+To further encouraging fiscal prudence, MAS will monitor and review the 60% threshold over time.

-The methodology for computing the TDSR will be standardised among all the financial institutions:
+The authority has standardised the methodology for computing the TDSR among all the financial institutions:

-How TDSR Applied To Your Home Loan Situation?
+How Total Debt Servicing Ratio (TDSR) Applied To Your Home Loan Situation?

 |Monthly Gross Income||60% TDSR Limit|